symphonycms2-extensions/CDI/extensions/cdi/README.markdown

 * Add support for DATA changes from the front-end

 ## Version History

+### 0.2.0
+* Add rollback support in case of SQL execution errors

+* Add status information of the CDI log on the preferences screen

+* Add a "clear CDI log" button from the preferences screen

 ### 0.1.0
 * initial release of this extension, waiting impatiently for your feedback!